G3Kappa/Doom-the-Gungeon/README.md

 # Doom the Gungeon
 **Doom the Gungeon** (name subject to change) is a total conversion mod for _DOOM_ that introduces a variety of guns, items, maps and mechanics from _Enter the Gungeon_.

+# Requirements

+GZDoom is required to run this mod.
+Sacrifices had to be made in order to \*squeeze the juice\*.

+# Issues

+This mod is not multiplayer compatible yet.
+However, it will be eventually since EtG's coop is wack.
+    1. TODO: _Find a way to count passive items from the right player's inventory when shooting bullets._
+    2. TODO: _Figure out respawning mechanics and such._

 # Roadmap

 ## Guns